 Facilitated through the Mississippi Computing and Cybersecurity Equitable Education Space (MSuCCEEDS) housed in CSE, the project based curriculum introduces students to a diverse set of computing professionals and enables them to learn:

-HackState is an annual Major League Hacking (MLH) hackathon.
+Students leaders work together to host Major League Hacking (MLH) hackathons on the MSU campus.
 A hackathon is a sprint-like coding competition.
 Over the course of 24 hours, you and your team will design and build a new computer-oriented project, such as a web application, mobile application, or a hardware innovation.
 Near the end of the event, you will show your progress to judges and possibility win some neat prizes.

 Our students are involved with activities that support the Mississippi Alliance for Women in Computing (MSAWC) strives to intentionally grow existing programs and develop new programs across Mississippi in order to: